-Time used 0.0, time limit 0.0, Last saved at 0.3
+Time used 0.0 , time limit 0.0 , Last saved at 0.3

 Bragg Chi2/npts = 0.4830

 10074 moves accepted 89690 generated and 85650 tested

 Chi2/dof 0.8880

-Expt 1: Renorm 1.0000 Constant = 0.0000 Chi2/ng = 2.320
+Expt 1: Renorm 1.0000 Constant = 0.0000 Chi2/nq = 2.320

-Expt 2: Renorm 1.0000 Constant = 0.0000 Chi2/ng =0.7584
+Expt 2: Renorm 1.0000 Constant = 0.0000 Chi2/nq =0.7584

 Restraint energy = 3.465

 Total time in loop so far : 4.6876073E-02s

 Time per generated move is: 15.6253576278687

-ms

 Saving configuration and results to disk

 DO NOT INTERRUPT UNTIL SAVING IS COMPLETED

 Saving has been completed

 Total time taken by program:

 10.672

 '''

-7. The next program to check is called rmcplot.
+8. The next program to check is called rmcplot.
 This program displays the fits to data obtained with RMCProfile and also the partial structure factors calculated from the RMC configuration.
-Working again within the rmcprofile window, type 'rmcplot rmcsf6\190k'.
-A new window should appear, called PGPLOT Window1 although it may be hidden behind another window.
+Working again within the rmcprofile window, type 'rmcplot.bat rmcsf6_190k'.
+A new window should appear, called PGPLOT Window1-it may be hidden behind another window.
 This window is where the graphs will be displayed.
 In the rmcprofile window, enter '5' and hit return.
 The fit to the bragg profile should now be displayed.
-The fit will not look very good since the model being used to fit it is too small, but for now all that is important is that the fit is indeed displayed.
+The fit will not look very good since the model being used to fit it is too small, but for now all that is important is that the fit is displayed at all.

 You can use the left mouse click to zoom in on a region.
-Right-click will then restore the display and pressing 'q' within the active graphics window will return control to the rmcprofile window, from where you can make a new selection or indeed quit.
-This is a very basic plotting program designed to provide a quick way to look at the fits.
-For more comprehensive functionality feel free to use the .csv files RMCProfile produces with your favourite plotting program, such as excel, sigmaplot, origin, etc.
+Right-click will then restore the display and pressing 'q' with the graphics window active will return control to the rmcprofile window, from where you can make a new selection or indeed quit.
+This is a very basic plotting program designed to provide a quick look at the fits.
+For more comprehensive functionality feel free to use the csv file RMCProfile produces with your favourite plotting program, such as excel, sigmaplot, origin, etc.

-8. The final program to check at this stage is atomeye.
+9. The final program to check at this stage is atomeye.
 This can be used to display a ball and stick model of the RMCProfile configuration.
 It is a quick way to check that the atoms are not in unphysical places and also whether the configuration is physically sensible or not.
-This program was written by Ju Li at Ohio State University, USA and is not developed by the RMCProfile team; it is just a very useful program, so we use it.
+This program was written by Ju Li at Ohio state university, USA and is not developed by the RMCProfile team; it is just a very useful program, so we use it.